-Healthcare is the leading employment industry for the Flathead Valley representing 15.6% of total county employment.
-Employment in this sector grew 6.1% last year, 340% faster than the state average.
+Healthcare is the leading employment industry for the Flathead Valley with a 16.3% increase from last year, according to a recent Flathead Valley Economic Forecast.
 Kalispell Regional Healthcare is expanding services and their recruiting efforts continue to bring accomplished and experienced health care professionals from all over the world.
 The incentive to live in the Flathead Valley is the lifestyle.
 The Medical Tourism department at Kalispell Regional has been drawing business from Canada and U.S. based cities.
 They design medical discounted packages that include consultation, surgery and follow up.
 Medical concierge are the point of contact from the beginning to the time they return back home.
 Kalispell is considered the 4th least expensive healthcare area in the country.
 Discover Kalispell can leverage that message to promote Kalispell as a great breakout session for medical conferences and groups.